 The exercises get technically more challenging, and the piano parts become more independent from the vocal line, as the grades progress, building students’ aural skills and musical independence, whilst maintaining the enjoyment and support of singing with accompaniment.

-To help with the piano parts, backing audio is provided (available on CD and through the Tido Music app), allowing the singing teacher to concentrate on the student in front of them – watching, listening and offering areas for improvement and development – rather than being concerned with the accompaniment.
+To help with the piano parts, backing audio is provided (available to download with the ebook edition, also available on CD), allowing the singing teacher to concentrate on the student in front of them – watching, listening and offering areas for improvement and development – rather than being concerned with the accompaniment.

 The addition of the backing audio will also help support students with independent practice at home*.